ekamperi/ekamperi.github.io/_posts/2021-01-29-why-is-normal-distribution-so-ubiquitous.md

 h(X) = -\int_{-\infty}^{\infty} p_X(x) \log p_X(x) \mathrm{d}x
 $$

 Alright, but what normal distribution has anything to do with these? **It turns out that normal distribution is the distribution that maximizes information entropy under the constraint of fixed mean $$m$$ and standard deviation $$s^2$$ of a random variable $$X$$.** So, if we know the mean and standard deviation of some data, the optimal distribution to use is the one that maximizes entropy, or, equivalently, that satisfies the least of our assumptions.
 This principle may be viewed as expressing epistemic modesty or maximal ignorance because it makes the least strong claim on a distribution.
-Thomas Jaynes argues that the maxent distribution is “uniquely determined as the one which is maximally noncommittal with regard to missing information, in that it agrees with what is known, but expresses maximum uncertainty with respect to all other matters”.
-Therefore, this is the most principled choice.
+[Edwin Thompson Jaynes](https://en.wikipedia.org/wiki/Edwin_Thompson_Jaynes) argues that the max entropy distribution is *"uniquely determined as the one which is maximally noncommittal with regard to missing information, in that it agrees with what is known, but expresses maximum uncertainty with respect to all other matters".* Therefore, this is the most principled choice.
 Here is a list of probability distributions and their corresponding maximum entropy constraints, taken from Wikipedia.

 <p align="center">
  <img style="width: 100%; height: 100%" src="{{ site.url }}/images/normal_dist/max_entropy_examples.png" alt="Distributions with maximum entropy">
 </p>

+## References
+1. Statistical Rethinking: A Bayesian Course with Examples in R and Stan; Second Edition